-Imperialism and the Revolution by Enver Hoxha, Printed in the journal Proletarian Internationalism 1979 125 pages \$2.00 The Theory and Practice of the Revolution, Editorial of Zerl I Popullit, Organ of the Central Committee of the Party of Labor of Albania 1977 38 pages 50¢ Report Submitted to the 8th Congress of the Party of Labor of Albania by Enver Hoxha, printed in the journal Proletarian Internationalism 1981 82 pages \$2.00 Soviet Revisionism - Enemy of Revolution and Socialism A collection of 28 articles from socialist Albania with introductory articles by the MLP,USA printed in the journal Proletarian Internationalism 1982 124 pages \$3.00 LITERATURE FROM THE MLP,USA Documents of the Second Congress of the Marxist-Leninist Party, USA Special issue of The Workers' Advocate, January 1, 1984 95 pages ISBN 0-86714-026-7 \$1.00 Lessons From the Falklands Conflict for the Struggle Against Imperialist War, theoretical issue of The Workers' Advocate, September 5, 1982 \$1.00 On the West European Movement Against U.S./NATO War Preparations.
+- Imperialism and the Revolution by Enver Hoxha, Printed in the journal Proletarian Internationalism 1979 125 pages \$2.00 - The Theory and Practice of the Revolution, Editorial of Zerl I Popullit, Organ of the Central Committee of the Party of Labor of Albania 1977 38 pages 50¢ - Report Submitted to the 8th Congress of the Party of Labor of Albania by Enver Hoxha, printed in the journal Proletarian Internationalism 1981 82 pages \$2.00 - Soviet Revisionism Enemy of Revolution and Socialism A collection of 28 articles from socialist Albania with introductory articles by the MLP, USA printed in the journal Proletarian Internationalism 1982 124 pages \$3.00

+LITERATURE FROM THE MLP, USA

+- Lessons From the Falklands Conflict for the Struggle Against Imperialist War, theoretical issue of The Workers' Advocate, September 5, 1982 \$1.00 - On the West European Movement Against U.S./NATO War Preparations.
 Some burning questions in the struggle against imperialism.
-Published in the June 5, 1982 theoretical issue of The Workers' Advocate 50¢ Mao, Browder and Social-Democracy Two articles exposing Chinese revisionism and Mao Zedong Thought 1980 50 pages ISBN 0-86714-001-1 \$1.00 U.S. neo-revisionism as the American expression of the international opportunist trend of Chinese revisionism 1980 73 pages ISBN 0-86714-005-4 \$1.00 Zionism is Racism in the Service of Imperialism 1983 108 pages ISBN 0-86714-025-9 \$1.00 U.S. Imperialism, Get Out of El Salvador!
-1981 44 pages ISBN 0-86714-020-8 \$1.00 er all literature from: Marxist-Leninist Publications Ontario St. Stn. cago, IL 60611 Make checks or money orders payable to M-L Publications
+Published in the June 5, 1982 theoretical issue of The Workers' Advocate 50¢ - Mao, Browder and Social-Democracy Two articles exposing Chinese revisionism and Mao Zedong Thought 1980 50 pages ISBN 0-86714-001-1 \$1.00 - The Struggle for the Party Versus Chinese Revisionism U.S. neo-revisionism as the American expression of the International opportunist trend of Chinese revisionism 1980 73 pages ISBN 0-86714-005-4 \$1.00 - Zionism is Racism in the Service of Imperialism1983108 pagesISBN0-86714-025-9\$1.00 - U.S. Imperialism, Get Out of El Salvador I 1981 44 pages ISBN 0-86714-020-8 \$1.00

+Order all literature from: Marxist-Leninist Publications

+Chicago, IL 60611 Make checks or money orders payable to M-L Publications